Minjuvi, 200 mg powder for concentrate for solution for infusion

 Tumour lysis syndrome

 Patients with high tumour burden and rapidly proliferative tumour may be at increased risk of tumour lysis syndrome.
-In patients with DLBCL, tumour lysis syndrome during treatment with tafasitamab has been observed.
+Tumour lysis syndrome has been reported during treatment with tafasitamab.
 Appropriate measures/prophylaxis in accordance with local guidelines should be taken prior to treatment with tafasitamab.
 Patients should be monitored closely for tumour lysis syndrome during treatment with tafasitamab.

 Immunisations